fsoubes/FilterRank/doc/frankfilter3.md

 ### Benchmark CPU vs GPU and ImageJ for two different kernel size.

-This part is mainly focused on demonstrate the gap between the CPU implementation of the single pass against the GPU and ImageJ implementation of the variance filter.
+This part is mainly focused on demonstrate the gap between the CPU implementation of the single pass against the GPU and ImageJ implementation of the variance filter .

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/Montageall964x339.jpg)
 #### Fig 16.
 Execution time of the variance filter for three different implementation of the one passe algorithm with ImageJ, CPU and GPU with the same algorithm.
 The left image represent the execution time of the variance filter for a kernel radius = 1 when the right image represent the execution time of the variance filter for a kernel radius = 3.